4 Ways to Measure Churn & Retention – Part 2

 In our previous blog post, Part 1 of this 2-part series, we explored some of the most prominent customer success metrics including revenue rate, churn rate, gross revenue retention rate, and net revenue retention rate (which can also be found in our latest ebook).

 It’s critical to select a certain number of metrics that you use repeatedly as a guiding force, quarter after quarter.
 Without these metrics in place, it’s easy to use only 2 or 3 metrics which might be misleading if not compared against other customer success health metrics.
+Our Churn Management Toolkit can also be a helpful resource in determining these metrics.

 In this post, we’ll share 2 more calculations which again are contrasted against each other for a positive and negative affect.
 Let’s get started: